 One of the main parts of the decor is photos in a Polaroid style pinned up on the walls.
 I presume they are customer photos that have been printed out however they also could just be photos that the managers have taken.
 I found these particularly inspiring considering I was taking photos at the time so it was nice to see some examples of what I liked.

-The menu of drinks is very extensive and it was so hard to choose what to order because there is just so much choice available.
+The menu of drinks at yay coffee is very extensive and it was so hard to choose what to order because there is just so much choice available.
 It’s most certainly the widest variety of drinks I have ever seen in a coffee shop, and with each option there was usually some information about where the drink originated from etc, which I thought was a really nice touch.
 My favourite drink was the white hot chocolate, as it was absolutely gorgeous and unique as it’s very rare you see white ones available.
 Something to note is that the employees make all drinks at ‘drinkable’ temperature, which I think is lovely as you don’t have to wait for them to cool however if you would like your drink at a regular temperature you can just ask!

 Although I didn’t try the tea itself, my friend ordered it and I fell in love with how it was presented to her.
 It came on a tray with a timer, so the tea was at an optimum strength when poured.
 The idea was that you waited for the timer to run out before you pour the tea so it had brewed properly, I loved that simple touch and it was definitely a talking point.
-If you are a tea lover, I would definitely recommend trying there purely because the experience is amazing and from what I saw there was a huge range of different types of tea (including some unique ones purely for the cafe).
+If you are a tea lover, I would definitely recommend trying Yay coffee purely because the experience is amazing and from what I saw there was a huge range of different types of tea (including some unique ones purely for the cafe).

 Across the whole cafe there are little notes to the customer, and I have no idea why it has this effect on me but it makes me so happy.
 Everywhere you look there is a little message, whether it’s about ordering the drinks, wifi details or just a sweet message to make the customer smile.
 The cafe itself is so customer orientated and I think the customers definitely notice these touches, well I certainly did!